faanlez/ConfigurableReturnFire/ConfigurableReturnFire/ReadMe.txt

 [h1]Notes[/h1]
 Return Fire may fail to activate sometimes but that is caused by visibility checks and how all reaction fire works.
 Changing this is not in the scope of this mod as it would require adding new abilities to fix for all types of return fire.

-Suppressing doesn't prevent other types of reaction attacks for the unit doing the suppressing.
+Using Suppression doesn't prevent usage of reaction attacks while the unit is suppressing.
 This doesn't necessarily break anything but may look odd.
 It is a vanilla problem with Mutons anyway so it's not like I'm introducing a bug here.

 This is my first polished and actually uploaded mod.
 Feel free to give suggestions or ask questions in the comments.
 I will most likely create more mods so stay tuned.